bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Working with JavaScript in Rails
+Working with JavaScript in Quails
 ================================

-This guide covers the built-in Ajax/JavaScript functionality of Rails (and more); it will enable you to create rich and dynamic Ajax applications with ease!
+This guide covers the built-in Ajax/JavaScript functionality of Quails (and more); it will enable you to create rich and dynamic Ajax applications with ease!